WafaaBajjouk/WaffIee/README.md

 3 Years of software development experience in object oriented programming, development of Multi-Tier distributed, Enterprise applications using Java and J2EE technologies with Software Development Life Cycle.

-- 🎓 I'm Studying Big data Analysis
+- 🎓 Software Engineering Bachelor
 - 🔭 I’m currently working as a Full Stack Developer : SPRINGBOOT and ANGULAR !
 - 🌱 I’m currently learning Javascript
 - 💬 Ask me about: tech and memes